 If you are having problems with any of these situations, talk to your doctor or other health care provider.

-You can prepare for tempting situations before they arise.
+You can prepare for tempting situations or triggers.

 - Plan ahead.
-Know what you will do in any given situation before you encounter it.
-Practice that plan often
+Know what you will do before you encounter it.
+Practice that plan often.

 - Avoid the situation until you feel you can deal with it.

 - Keep yourself busy.
-Avoid boring situations where you may begin to think about smoking.
+Avoid situations where you may begin to think about smoking.

 - Remind yourself often that you are happy being a nonsmoker.

 - Deep breathing.
 Every time an urge hits take in a slow deep breath, hold it for three to five seconds and then slowly exhale.